GlebBatykov/minerva_examples/examples/weather_forecast/README.md

 This is an example of using the [Minerva](https://github.com/GlebBatykov/minerva) framework.

-This example contains one endpoint for the `GET` request at `/weather Forecast`.
+This example contains one endpoint for the `GET` request at `/weatherForecast`.

 You can run the example using the `minerva run` command.